ioBroker/socket-client/README.md

 -->

 ### **WORK IN PROGRESS**
-* (AlCalzone) Complete rewrite to make proper use of TypeScript
+* (AlCalzone) The package was completely rewritten to make proper use of TypeScript

 ### 1.0.4 (2021-07-12)
 * (bluefox) Fix the renaming of groups